-In Blogs 3 and 4 we delved into the ins and outs of relocation, the criteria considered by the court and some of the difficulties a court faces in dealing with these types of applications.
+In our previous two blogs, we delved into the ins and outs of relocation applications, the criteria considered by the court and some of the difficulties a court faces in dealing with these types of applications.

 You can access our previous blogs on relocation here: